 - Delta One Business Class to Europe for 50K One-Way

-- ANA Business or First Class to Japan from 45K One-Way
+- ANA Business or First Class to Japan from 45K Each Way

 - Minneapolis to Europe for 30K Roundtrip in Main Cabin

-- Nonstop Domestic Flights from 7,500 Points One-Way in Delta Main Cabin
+- Nonstop Domestic Flights from 7.5K Points Each Way in Delta Main Cabin

 - Nonstops to Mexico & the Caribbean for Less

-- Air New Zealand Business Class for Under 63K One-Way
+- Air New Zealand Business Class for Under 63K Each Way

 - How to Book Flights with Virgin Points